 None of the software I’ve tried has this feature.

 As I said, myFinanceTracker is based on Yodlee.
-Yodlee is a direct competitor to Mint except their focus is selling the service to financial institutions who then provide (or re-sell) it to their customers.
+Yodlee is a direct competitor to Mint except their focus is selling the service to financial institutions and any online broker who then provide (or re-sell) it to their customers.
 There is a consumer version offered directly by Yodlee as well though.
 RBC has based their offering on Yodlee Production version but with the Classic dashboard – not the newer, more app-styled, dashboard.

 They’ve also included the FinApps store, but they don’t offer any apps other than built-in ones that come from Yodlee.